You’re overpaying workers’ comp. We’ll prove it in 48 hours.

 We run a fast initial assessment

-Within 48 hours we’ll come back with a directional estimate of what’s recoverable on your policy and what we’d need to confirm it.
+Within 48 hours we’ll come back with a directional estimate of what’s recoverable and what we’d need to confirm it.
 If it doesn’t look meaningful, we’ll say so.
-We won’t waste your time.

 3. 3